-Memory can be either volatile and non-volatile memory.
-Volatile memory is a temporary memory that loses its contents when the computer or hardware device loses power.
-Computer RAM is a good example of a volatile memory and is why if your computer freezes or reboots when working on a program you lose anything that hasn't been saved.
-Non-volatile memory, sometimes abbreviated as NVRAM, is memory that keeps its contents even if the power is lost.
-EPROM is a good example of a non-volatile memory.
+Memory can be either volatile or non-volatile memory.
+Volatile memory loses its contents when the computer or hardware device loses power.
+Computer RAM is an example of volatile memory.
+It is why if your computer freezes or reboots when working on a program, you lose anything that wasn't saved.
+Non-volatile memory, sometimes abbreviated as NVRAM, keeps its contents even if the power is lost.
+EPROM is an example of non-volatile memory.

 Memory is not disk storage

-It is very common for new computer users to be confused by what parts in the computer are memory.
-Although both the hard drive and RAM are considered memory, it is more appropriate to refer to RAM as "memory" or "primary memory" and a hard drive as "storage" or "secondary storage" and not memory.
+It is common for new computer users to be confused by what parts in the computer are memory.
+Although both the hard drive and RAM are memory, it's more appropriate to refer to RAM as "memory" or "primary memory" and a hard drive as "storage" or "secondary storage."

-When a program such as your Internet browser is open, it is loaded from your hard drive and placed into RAM, which allows that program to communicate with the processor at higher speeds.
-Anything you save to your computer such as a picture or video is sent to your hard drive for storage.
+When a program, such as your Internet browser, is open, it is loaded from your hard drive and placed into RAM.
+This process allows that program to communicate with the processor at higher speeds.
+Anything you save to your computer, such as pictures or videos, is sent to your hard drive for storage.

 Why is memory important or needed for a computer?

 Each device in a computer operates at different speeds, and computer memory gives your computer a place to access data quickly.
 If the CPU had to wait for a secondary storage device, like a hard disk drive, a computer would be much slower.